Home Influencer Marketing tiktok audit

 To be successful on TikTok, you need to engage with other users.
 You can’t be an island, merely broadcasting videos that you feel will interest people.
 That is the quickest way to TikTok obliteration.

 Use your TikTok Analytics to help you here.
-If you haven’t already done so, you will need to switch to a TikTok Pro account to give you access to your account’s analytical dashboard.
+If you haven’t already done so, you will need to switch to a TikTok Business account to give you access to your account’s analytical dashboard.
 Another way is to take advantage of some free TikTok analytics tools, which will provide additional analytical data.

 Look at the data relating to your most recent videos.
 Check that you have been responding appropriately to comments, having genuine conversations with your followers.
 Are you liking and sharing their videos?